Tips for using your insurance to pay for therapy

 Open Enrollment is when you pick your health insurance plans for the upcoming year (this usually occurs during the Fall.)
 A Special Enrollment Period is a time outside of the normal window of Open Enrollment when you can sign up for health insurance.
 A Qualifying Life Event is a change in your personal circumstances that would make you eligible to change your coverage outside of the Open Enrollment period.
 Hot Tip: Check out the list of Qualifying Life Events if you are stuck with an insurance policy that is not working for you.
 You may be able to make a change in your coverage mid-year.

-Ok, I have been searching for an in-network provider and I can’t find anyone who takes my insurance.
+Ok, I have been searching for an in-network therapist and I can’t find anyone who takes my insurance.
 Help!

-Unfortunately we have gotten several calls lately from people who have been searching for an in-network therapist for months.
+Unfortunately we have gotten a lot of calls lately from people who have been searching for an in-network therapist for months.
 These types of stories are so sad to hear.
-Here are my top five tips for people in this situation:
+Here are my top tips for people in this situation:

-2: If there is a network deficiency, you can request a “Gap Exception.”
-This would mean that you can request for an out of network provider be covered as in-network due to network deficiency.
-Here is a great article about Gap Exceptions and how they work. https://www.thesuperbill.com/blog/how-to-get-an-out-of-network-exception-gap-exception-for-health-insurance (thesuperbill.com has lots of great articles about insurance coverage on their blog)
+2: If there is network insufficiency, you can request a “Gap Exception.”
+This would mean that you can request for an out of network provider be covered as in-network due to lack of in-network providers for a necessary service.

 3: If you still can’t get help, see if you are eligible for a Qualifying Life Event to get you out of that policy that is not working for you.